agirbau/MOT2VOC/README.md

 3. Finally download the MOTChallenge data:
     Download [MOT17Det](https://motchallenge.net/data/MOT17Det.zip) and unzip
     ```
+    wget https://motchallenge.net/data/MOT17Det.zip -P your/path/to/the/MOT/dataset
+    ```
+    ```
+    cd your/path/to/the/MOT/dataset
-    unzip -d your/path/to/the/MOT/dataset MOT17Det.zip
+    unzip MOT17Det.zip
+    cd -
     ```

 ## Usage
 Simply pass as an argument the MOTDet path and the path where the VOC-like dataset will be generated.
 ```
 python MOT_to_VOC.py --mot_path your/path/to/the/MOT/dataset --voc_path your/path/to/the/VOC/dataset
 ```